Unique visitor analytics

 • Advantages

-This solution meets real-time requirements and allows you to specify a time period for UV computing.
-UV and page view (PV) computing in ad hoc queries is performed without the need for pre-calculation and scheduling.
-The COUNT DISTINCT function for UV computing is optimized in Hologres to significantly improve the computing efficiency.
+Supports real-time, custom time periods for UV and page view (PV) computing without pre-calculation or scheduling.
+The COUNT DISTINCT function is optimized in Hologres for significantly improved computing efficiency.

 • Disadvantages